 netsh interface ipv4 show joins

 you can see which interfaces are joined to which multicast groups.
-In other words, you can see on which interface the client listens on for incoming multicast messages.
+In other words, you can see on which interface the client listens for incoming multicast messages.

 In Windows Server 2008 R2 Microsoft introduced a special adapter called Microsoft Failover Cluster Virtual Adapter (see and ).
 This adapter is hidden in the network adapter UI, but it shows up in the output of the